 Prepare for planning by identifying the core planning team and its coordinator.
 Involve all stakeholders and run orientations so they agree on what they are trying to achieve at each step.
-In Annex 2, we have proposed an agenda for a 2-day orientation meeting about the Nurturing care framework.
+In Annex 2, we have proposed who to involve and how to organize an agenda for a meeting about the Nurturing care framework.